kamalyusuf/express-simple-pass/README.md

 app.listen(3000);
 ```

-### protecting routes
+### Protecting Routes

-you can use the `usepass` middleware to guard any route or set of routes. if a request hasn’t authenticated, they’ll be redirected to the authentication page
+You can use the `usepass` middleware to guard any route or set of routes.
+Ff a request hasn’t authenticated, they’ll be redirected to the authentication page

 ```typescript
 app.use(